ManchesterMachineMakers/manchestermachinemakers.github.io/README.md

 - Run `bundle exec jekyll serve`.
 It will install some dependencies the first time (in the `.bundle` folder), and then it will host the site at <http://localhost:4000>.

 ## Other notes
-- I am still working on the config file and template structure for this, so in the (near) future it will (hopefully) become _both_ easier and more powerful to add pages.
+- I am still working on the config file and template structure for this, so in the (near) future it will (hopefully) become _both_ easier and more powerful.